fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/classwork/classwork8.md

 ---

 ## Logistics
-* Due: Monday, September 18th AoE.
+* Due: Monday, Feburary 9th AoE.
 * Submission instructions: make sure that the required file (`get_num.c`) is in your `/classwork/week5/mon/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for